Loading figure…

 “Voted YES on enforcing limits on CO2 global warming pollution.”

-Why: Sponsoring the COAST Anti-Drilling Act directly supports the stated position by promoting a ban on increased oil drilling, aligning with strong climate change policies.
+Why: Sponsoring the COAST Anti-Drilling Act directly supports the stated position by promoting federal action to cut emissions and combat environmental issues.

 View source →Mar 17, 2026 · Congress.gov